Updated: Oct 20, 2022

-My teacher drove me home from camp and I remember being angry that he wouldn't tell me what was going on.
-I suppose I already knew what had happened at that point, but I wanted someone to be honest with me.
-When we arrived at the house my little brother, seven at the time was standing out front by himself.
+My teacher pulled me out of camp and drove me home.
+I remember being angry that he wouldn't tell me what was going on.
+I suppose I already knew what happened at that point, but I wanted someone to be honest with me.
+When we arrived at the house my little brother, seven at the time, was standing out front by himself.
 “She’s gone.”

 The days that followed were filled with visitations, funerals, casseroles.
-What many people didn’t understand was that my mom had been gone for months.
-We had mourned her the day she told us she wasn’t going to be around much longer and had to watch her suffer through treatments for years before and after that day.
+What people didn’t understand was that my mom had been gone for months.
+We mourned her the day she told us she wasn’t going to be around much longer and we had watched her suffer through treatments for years before and after that day.